montrealrobotics/dal/sim/readme.md

 10 is the number of episodes, which you can change.

 Output logs and trained models are saved under `./output/YYYYMMDD-HHMMSS-NN/`.
+(Create `./output` first.)

 You can edit `train_mtl_4x11.sh` to load maps and trained models or change learning rates.